mskelton/mskelton/README.md

 ## 🔭 Recent projects

+- [mskelton.dev](https://mskelton.dev).
+I'm finally working on putting together my own personal website.
+Better late than never!
+- [Lariat](https://github.com/Widen/lariat).
+My company has adopted [Playwright](https://playwright.dev/) for end-to-end testing, and Lariat is an open source library I developed for them to reduce boilerplate when creating page objects.
 - [Yarn outdated plugin](https://github.com/mskelton/yarn-plugin-outdated).
 I've been using this plugin for quite a while now, but recently updated it to support Yarn 3 with some neat features including lockfile aware outdated dependency checking.
-- [Lariat](https://github.com/Widen/lariat) which is an open source library I've been developing for my company to reduce boilerplate when creating page objects for Playwright tests.
-- [Prop Types to TS](https://github.com/mskelton/prop-types-to-ts).
-This tool has matured quite a lot since I first started building it in May of 2020.
-Most recently I've added support for JSDoc comments and fixed some pretty wild edge cases that my company actually ran into when using the tool.

 ## 🌱 I’m currently learning